v-iashin/JumpMethod/README.md

 ## TODO:
 1. Add the Transformed distortion curves to the class (easy: this is just a cumulate of Jumps).
-2. Add the discription of the algorithm to the README.
+2. Add the description of the algorithm to the README.
 3. Replicate the Iris results (SJ, p.
 12).
 4. Replicate the bootstrap results (SJ, pp. 13--15).
 5. Performance check (may be improvements).